RuanCosta-Jitterbit/webappsnap/README.md

 - `randlen`: Integer.
 How many bytes of random data to replace the token `RANDOM` in `text` step values.

 - `video`: `true` or `false`.
 If `true`, everything the browser does is captured as a `webm` video and saved in the same directory as the images.
 - `trace`: `true` or `false`.
 If `true`, everything the browser does is traced and saved in a `trace.zip` file in the same directory as the images.
-This file can be analyzed using the [Playwright Trace Viewer](https://playwright.dev/docs/trace-viewer) with this command:
+This file can be analyzed using the [Playwright Trace Viewer], run with this command:

   ```sh
   npx playwright show-trace <path/to>/trace.zip